Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-live-search.md

   });
 ```

 There you go!
-All that's left is to initially call the method.
+All that's left is to call the method initially.

 Place the following at the bottom of your scripts.